 If you are looking for a file that contains a word and that you suspect is in a particular directory, you can search for it in the terminal using the above command syntax.

 For example, to search for a file that contains the word “tintin” and that we assume is in our Downloads folder, we can use the following command to find the file.

 $ grep -r –i “tintin” /home/tin/Downloads

 –r is used to search for the specified directory recursively

 You can also search for multiple strings simultaneously.
 You have to use backslash “\” and pipe sign “|” characters among your strings.

 For instance to search for two strings “tintin” and “ping”, we can use the following command in Terminal:

 $ grep –r –I “tintin\|ping” /home/tin/Downloads

-So, that was the brief overview of how you can search for files using the command line in Ubuntu.
-In this article, we have seen three useful command line methods to search for files.
-You can choose any one of these methods depending upon the search speed and conditions.
+So, that was a brief overview of how you can search for files in Ubuntu using the command line.
+In this article, we learned about three useful command-line methods for searching for files.
+Depending on your search speed and conditions, you can choose one of these methods.